vmware/vic/CONTRIBUTING.md

 Note: Epics should never be In Progress

-### Done
+### Verify

-A "Done" issue normally means the feature or fix is in code review and/or awaiting further testing.
-We review these issues as a team before closing them.
+A "Verify" issue normally means the feature or fix is in code review and/or awaiting further testing.
+These issues require one final QE sign off or at the end of a sprint another dev that didn't work on the issue can verify the issue.

 ### Closed